-44% of salespeople give up after just one follow-up attempt.
+44% of sales reps give up after a single follow-up attempt.
 Yet, 80% of sales require at least 5 touchpoints before conversion.
 This gap reveals a major problem: the inability to identify and prioritize genuinely interested prospects, those we call “hot prospects”.

-This guide provides a complete method for effectively identifying, qualifying, and converting your hot prospects.
-You will discover how to build an actionable lead scoring system, which behavioral signals to monitor, and how to orchestrate your multi-channel follow-ups to maximize your conversion rates.
-The expected outcome: prioritizing your sales time on high-potential opportunities and multiplying your conversions.
+This guide provides a comprehensive method to effectively identify, qualify, and convert your hot prospects.
+You’ll discover how to build an actionable lead scoring system, which behavioral signals to monitor, and how to orchestrate your multi-channel follow-ups to maximize your conversion rates.
+The expected outcome: prioritize your sales time on high-potential opportunities and multiply your conversions.

 What is a Hot Prospect?